 عنوان مقاله [English]

 The construction industry and workplaces are known as one of the most adventurous and dangerous industries in the world, incurring more occupational fatalities than any other sectors.
-This has led researchers to draw attention to the use of new technologies, such as the Internet of Things (IoT) technology, to improve safety.
-The IoT is helping many businesses and consumers to be more efficient and effective with day-to-day operations and tasks.
+This has led researchers to pay greater attention to the use of new technologies, such as the Internet of Things (IoT) technology, to improve safety.
+The IoT is helping many businesses and consumers to be more efficient and effective in day-to-day operations and tasks.
 It would only be logical to assume that there must be a way that the IoT could do the same for high-risk industries such as the construction industry.
-In this study, using a smartphone and fingerprint technique on the Wi-Fi network and the Global Positioning System (GPS) a system has been introduced to detect people approaching dangerous places by tracking them and to provide the necessary warnings.
-The system consists of three softwares that the first software is responsible for performing calculations on the cloud server.
+In this study, using a smartphone and fingerprint technique on the Wi-Fi network and the Global Positioning System (GPS), a system has been introduced to detect people approaching dangerous places by tracking them and to provide the necessary warnings.
+The system consists of three software products the first of which is responsible for performing calculations on the cloud server.
 The second one is installed on the mobile phones of site managers to record the necessary information in the system database.
 The third software is installed on the mobile phones of workers and has the task of tracking them and receiving the system warnings.
-In addition, this system is working in indoors and outdoors areas and has other advantages such as ease of operation, low implementation cost, and higher accuracy compared to other similar systems.
+In addition, this system is working in indoors and outdoors areas and has other advantages such as ease of operation, low implementation cost, and higher accuracy than other similar systems.
 In this study, an average detection error of 1.2 meters has been achieved, which is an acceptable error and indicates the correct operation of the system.
-Using the proposed IoT system in a construction site’s safety management system will provide real time data on critical safety functions.
-As a result, it will also reduce the accidents of the construction site and the costs around incidents, injuries, and workers’ compensation.
+Using the proposed IoT system in a construction site’s safety management system will provide real-time data on critical safety functions.
+As a result, it also reduces the accidents of the construction site and the costs around incidents, injuries, and workers’ compensation.